pycom/pycom-documentation/gettingstarted/programming/first-project.md

 * `boot.py` This is the first script that runs on your module when it

   turns on.
-This is often used to connect a module a a WiFi network so that
+This is often used to connect a module to a WiFi network so that

   Telnet and FTP can be used without connecting to the WiFi AP created by the